pachyderm/docs/content/2.1.x/concepts/pipeline-concepts/datum/group.md

 By analogy, a Pachyderm group is similar to a database *group-by*, but it matches on file paths only, not the content of the files.

-Unlike the [join](../datum/join.md) datum that will always contain a single match (even partial) from each input repo, **a group creates one datum for each set of matching files accross its input repos**.
+Unlike the [join](../join) datum that will always contain a single match (even partial) from each input repo, **a group creates one datum for each set of matching files across its input repos**.
 You can use group to aggregate data that is not adequately captured by your directory structure or to control the granularity of your datums through file name-matching.